Our Mission »

-We meet biweekly on Wednesdays at 7pm.
+We meet biweekly on Mondays at 7:30pm.
 To join our meetings or subscribe to our call outs please email us at firstname.lastname@example.org.
 We are centrally located in Syracuse but work with folks all over Onondaga County!

 Currently our Committee’s organizing is dedicated to two areas of work: general mutual aid and housing.
 Our decision to pursue housing justice work grew naturally out of our mission to build a sustainable structure for class struggle and community cooperation.
 We continue to dedicate efforts towards both areas of work because they are two fronts in the common struggle for real democratic power for working people.